rebeccaferrell/CSSS508/Lectures/slides_week_4.md

 R data types
 ===

 So far we've been manipulating data frames, making visuals, and summarizing.
 This got you pretty far!
-Now you need to get more in the weeds of programming in R. Today is all about types of data in R.
+Now we get more in the weeds of programming.
+Today is all about types of data in R.

 Vectors
 ===